 The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
 Students meet on campus for mandatory on-campus intensive (OCI) learning experiences, simulation, and evaluation.
-OCI visits occur two to four times during the clinical portion of the program and range from two to three days.
+Students will attend an in-person on-campus intensive in NURS 536 for one day during week one of the winter quarter.
+Students will attend an in-person on-campus intensive in NURS 673 for two days during week one of the winter quarter.
+Dates are subject to change.
 Mandatory on-campus visits are essential to students transitioning into the NP role.
 During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
-These visits provide direct quidance and mentoring from faculty and the opportunity to collaborate with peers.
+These visits provide direct guidance and mentoring from faculty and the opportunity to collaborate with peers.

 - A master's degree in nursing from a program fully accredited by NLN and/or CCNE is required for all applicants with a cumulative GPA of at least 3.0. - One to two years experience in ED, critical care or urgent care or trauma experience as an RN or APRN.
 ACLS, BLS, PALS is required. - Two professional references are required from previous or current supervisors, managers, nursing faculty members or providers who can attest to the applicant's clinical knowledge, skill and potential aptitude for graduate study.
 References will not be accepted from colleagues or family members. - An unrestricted United States RN license or eligibility for licensure as a registered nurse.
-An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state with the student resides.
+An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state in which the student resides.